theGirrafish/dsd_a6/README.md

 # ecse323
-All files related to ECSE 323 labs.
+All files related to ECSE 323.

-Team A6